 This is true whether we’re talking about that daily cup of coffee, the 700 DIRECTV channels, or a third car that hasn’t left the driveway in two years.

 7) It’s not about the latte

 I don’t want you to misunderstand what Henry is trying to teach Zoey.
 He’s not telling her that she can’t ever drink lattes again.

 The Latte Factor is nothing more than a metaphor.

 It could be anything people spend extra money on that they could live without such as:

 Here’s how Henry described it to her:

 “The latte factor isn’t about being a penny-pincher or denying yourself.
 It’s about getting clear on what matters.
 It’s about the little daily extravagances and frivolities, whatever they may be – the five, ten, twenty dollars a day that you could just as easily redirect toward your own future.
 From spending on yourself to paying yourself first.
 It’s about giving up something small to get up to something big.”

 His point to her isn’t that she can’t ever spend money.
 (That wouldn’t work with Mrs. DFD either!)
-He wants her to enjoy life, buy a new outfit or go out to eat.
+He wants her to enjoy life and live her dreams, buy a new outfit or go out to eat.
 But with one catch, always pay herself first.